Definition

 Hypothesis testing

-- Many scientific questions can be boiled down to a simple yes or no:
+- Many scientific questions can be boiled down to a yes or no:

 The two types of errors in hypothesis testing